bihealth/bih-cluster/bih-cluster/docs/storage/migration-faq.md

 # Data Migration Tips and tricks
 Please use `hpc-transfer-1` and `hpc-transfer-2` for moving large amounts of files.
-This not only leaves the compute notes available for actual computation, but also has now risk of your jobs being killed by Slurm.
+This not only leaves the compute notes available for actual computation, but also has no risk of your jobs being killed by Slurm.
 You should also use `tmux` to not risk connection loss during long running transfers.

 ## Useful commands